Tuesday, October 12, 2010

 6. Special Toys and Activities Just for Rainy Days

 But what about those days when you fear your kids will get cabin fever because it's raining or snowing so hard outside they can't go out and play?
 This is a must-have tip for any stay-at-home mom or dad's playtime arsenal that I learned from the preschool my children once attended.
-If you stash some special toys that you bring out ONLY during those times when the weather is inclement your kids will never be bored when they must stay inside for many hours at a time and might even start looking forward to stormy days.
+If you stash some special toys that you bring out ONLY during those times when the weather is inclement your kids will never be bored when they must stay inside for many hours at a time and might even start looking forward to stormy and snow days.

 7. Playdates and Playgroups With Similarly-Aged Children